chrwoizi/naytrading/README.md

 ## :telephone: Forwarding the simulated trades to a broker ##

-The console application [NAYtrading.Trader](NAYtrading.Trader) can be used to actually buy or sell the stocks based on the recorded user decisions.
+The web application [NAYtrading.Trader](NAYtrading.Trader) can be used to actually buy or sell the stocks based on the recorded user decisions.

 ## :mortar_board: Training a Convolutional Neural Network on the recorded data ##